-The COVID-19 pandemic has distressed major economic and financial markets, with indiscriminate challenges to all industries and governments associated with economic effects of measures marked to combat the pandemic.
-Many work places worldwide have been desolate for months due to lockdown and social distancing measures which have been emphasized by governments in a bid to fight Covid 19.
-Many questions have come to mind as majority of organizations continue working remotely, CEO’s having restless nights striving to keep employees and businesses intact and majority of us breaking skulls to solve a whole new lot of work/life balance challenges.
+The COVID-19 pandemic has distressed major economic and financial markets, with indiscriminate challenges to all industries and governments associated with the economic effects of measures marked to combat the pandemic.
+Many workplaces worldwide have been desolate for months due to lockdown and social distancing measures which have been emphasized by governments in a bid to fight Covid 19.
+Many questions have come to mind as the majority of organizations continue working remotely, CEOs having restless nights striving to keep employees and businesses intact, and the majority of us breaking skulls to solve a whole new lot of work/life balance challenges.
 Telling from the acuteness of the disaster so far witnessed, Covid 19 has presented us with a deliberate urgency to change mindsets.

 What is the most pressing concern right now?

-As we progress through the phases of Covid 19 pandemic, we have adjusted our operations greatly by undergoing both forced and self-motivated changes in order to survive during the current times.
+As we progress through the phases of the Covid 19 pandemic, we have adjusted our operations greatly by undergoing both forced and self-motivated changes in order to survive during the current times.
 These changes have been negative to most businesses although for some positive.
-The work environment has been reset in terms of workforce and work itself; employee/employer relationships, and the entire business echo-system has been reset.
+The work environment has been reset in terms of workforce and work itself; employee/employer relationships and the entire business echo-system have been reset.

 Diversification of the financial reporting environment